-Whether or not you are allowed to overdraft at a gas station will be determined by your agreement with your bank, rather than by the gas station’s payment policies.
-Overdrafting typically comes with steep fees and should be avoided when possible.
-For more details of how overdrafts work and what your bank’s policy might include, see below.
+Short Answer — Whether or not you are allowed to overdraft at a gas station is determined by your agreement with your bank, rather than by the gas station’s payment policies.
+Overdrafting typically comes with steep fees, but many banks have coverages in place to help you avoid this.

-The bank issuing your debit card has much more control over your transaction at the pump than the gas station does, so instead of offering a list of gas stations that will allow you to overdraft, we went straight to the source of all overdraft issues: the banks.
-Whether or not you overdraft will depend on how much money is in your bank account, the total amount of your purchase (including any holds), and the overdraft policies that apply to your bank account.
+Whether or not you overdraft will depend on how much money is in your bank account, the total amount of your purchase, and the overdraft policies that apply to your bank account.

 Exact policies differ by bank, but there are some commonalities.
 We checked the overdraft policies of six major U.S. banks (Bank of America, Capital One, Chase, Citibank, Fifth Third, and Wells Fargo) and found the following:

-- All of the banks we checked offered options for overdraft coverage and protection, often referred to as “Overdraft Settings” (for example, Capital One).
-You should contact your bank or check your account management portal online to see specific details for your bank and account type.
+- All of the banks we checked offered options for overdraft coverage and protection.
+You should contact your bank or check your online account management portal for specific details for your bank and account type, but common options include:

 - Many banks will approve overdrawn transactions if they are paid by check, are recurring purchases, or are made using the account number.
-ATM and debit transactions will be declined, with no overdraft fees charged, unless you have opted in to overdraft coverage.
-Bank of America, Chase, and Fifth Third Bank are three of the banks that adhere to this type of policy.
+ATM and debit transactions will be declined, with no overdraft fees charged, unless you have opted into overdraft coverage.
+If you have not, overdrawn debit transactions at gas stations will be declined.

-According to the NACS, retailers set the hold amounts for debit card purchases.
-However, in our investigation of preauthorization hold amounts, gas station representatives told us that banks determine the amount.
-See our article for more details.
+Note that your bank determines the amount for the authorization charges required at gas stations.
 If you overdraft because of a hold, you should contact your bank for policy information and assistance in removing it.